CDCgov/prime-reportstream/prime-router/docs/getting-started/install-openjdk.md

 # Installing OpenJDK

-Note that we currently target OpenJDK 11.
+Note that we currently target OpenJDK 11 through 15, examples use OpenJDK 11.

-## Windows and macOS
+## Windows

 See https://jdk.java.net/ for detailed instructions.